 That the address is public, which carries a clear directional understanding about privacy.

 It is important to provide users with a simple setup experience for human-readable addresses.
-They are likely to use them for a long time, and need to be able to trust that everything is set up correctly.
+They are likely to use them for a long time, and need to be able to trust that everything is set up and working correctly.

 While it is unlikely that users will type in the more complex address types, an address input field should not be restricted to only accepting a single address type.
-In this example, a single input field is capable of accepting a variety of different formats, and it provides feedback to the user about what they have entered.
+In this example, a single input field is capable of accepting a variety of different formats, and it provides feedback to the user about what they entered.

 The payment information associated with addresses in contacts may change or even become invalid.
 Wallets should ensure to inform the user of updates to review or act on.
 This is best done at the time the user wants to initiate a payment to a contact.